raphaelhanneken/apple-juice/README.md

 # Apple Juice #
-An advanced battery gauge for OS X. *Apple Juice* can show you the estimated time remaining, right within the status bar and notifies you about certain percentages, if you want.
+An advanced battery gauge for OS X. *Apple Juice* can show you the estimated time remaining, right within the status bar and notify you about certain percentages, if you want.

 ![Apple Juice Appmenu](screenshot_appmenu.png)
 ![Apple Juice Notifications](screenshot_notifications.png)